flipcoder/siege-tools/README.md

 A 'sgrun' call, will find and run: "MyProject/bin/mybinary" w/ "MyProject/bin/" as the working directory

-It also intelligently tries to avoid supplemental scripts and tests.
+It also intelligently tries to avoid supplemental scripts and tests, if there is something better to run.

+SiegeRun also forwards your parameters to the target, but looks for special "---"-prefixed flags to invokve special behavior.
+One such switch is "---e" which can filters targets using a regex expression.

+SiegeRun also supports Node.js package.json as hints.

 ## Future ##